 This information can be copied or summarized from the same section of your original proposal.
-If your objectives have been modified from the original proposal (other than modifications due to partial funding of your proposal already agreed to by the Grants Manager), explain the changes here.
+If your objectives have been modified from the original proposal (other than modifications due to partial funding of your proposal already agreed to by the Director, Steve Young or the Grants Manager, Linda Madeo), please explain those changes here.
+For your report to be accepted, you will need to explain your progress on each of the objectives you proposed in your application.